IlanAigs/IlanGoldfarb.AIGS1003A-/README.md

 This is because the probability of occurrence of each data point in the data set is equal, and thus the result of our equation is equal.

+Comments on the Python code:
+In respect to the naiveBayes file, the results come form the "trainAndTune" function only.
+I was not able to call the the function from "findHighOddsFeatures".
+I did leave the code in "findHighOddsFeatures" commentad out for you to see.

 Sources: